 Mosaic bathroom cabinets are a wonderfully colorful sight to behold.
-Replete with vibrant colors and interesting shapes, this ornate style would go very well in a Mediterranean themed bathroom or even in a bathroom styled in an eclectic manner.
+Replete with vibrant colors and interesting shapes, this ornate style would go very well in a Mediterranean-themed bathroom or even in a bathroom styled in an eclectic manner.

 3. Mirrored/Etched Bathroom Cabinets

 Mirrored cabinets are fantastic design elements for any bathroom décor.
-The clear glass mirrors provide ultimate versatility such that these cabinets would blend in perfectly with virtually almost any style décor, from transitional, modern, and contemporary, to eclectic, industrial, and even shabby chic or cottage style.
+The clear glass mirrors provide ultimate versatility such that these cabinets would blend in perfectly with virtually almost any style of décor, from transitional, modern, and contemporary, to eclectic, industrial, and even shabby chic or cottage style.

 4. Tiled Mosaic Bathroom Cabinets

 Lattice cabinets are part quirky, part sweetly feminine, and all parts unique.
 The lattice effect can be achieved via overlay, paint, or stencils.
 It’s an affordable and highly effective way to add intricate detailing and visual interest to any bathroom.
-Decorative lattice would work very well in a shabby chic or cottage style bathroom in addition to transitional and eclectic styles.
+Decorative lattice would work very well in a shabby chic or cottage-style bathroom in addition to transitional and eclectic styles.

 5. Stenciled/Painted Bathroom Cabinets

 Stenciled cabinets are beautiful, unique, and full of personality.
-The arts and crafts vibe of these cabinets lends itself well to Craftsman style or farmhouse style bathrooms.
-Rustic, down to earth, but rich with individualism, stenciled cabinets are an affordable and easy way to add a visual boost to the interior of any bathroom quickly.
+The arts and crafts vibe of these cabinets lends itself well to Craftsman style or farmhouse-style bathrooms.
+Rustic, down-to earth, but rich with individualism, stenciled cabinets are an affordable and easy way to add a visual boost to the interior of any bathroom quickly.

 Most Popular Colors for Cabinets